MatinHAB05/Html_Css_3/README.md

 - [Project Preview](#project-preview)

 ## Introduction
-This project is second practice project for reviewing and practicing the markup languages HTML and CSS.
+This project is third practice project for reviewing and practicing the markup languages HTML and CSS.
 In this project, I tried to implement a home page, This project has a more complex and challenging design compared to my second practice project.

 ## Todo List
 - :white_check_mark: Header